In order to get your anxiety disorder under control, there are a few things that you need to come to terms with.

 Now before you click right out of this website…hear me out.
 I promise the news gets better.

-I know that If you have an anxiety disorder the LAST thing you want to believe is that it will never be gone from your life.
-I think that in every person who has anxiety, there is a huge part of them that looks forward to the day when their anxiety just disappears……when it is no longer a part of their life and they can forget it ever existed and life will be great again.
+I know the LAST thing you want to believe is that anxiety will never be gone from your life.
+I think that every person who has anxiety looks forward to the day when their anxiety just disappears……when it is no longer a part of their life and they can forget it ever existed and life will be great again.

 But that isn’t the way it works.

 And until you accept that, you will never have it under control.
 At least not REALLY under control.
-There are lots of people who live in denial and they may get lucky and find their symptoms waning from time to time……. but the symptoms will always come back with a vengeance at some point when they least expect it if they spend their life trying to pretend that they don’t have an anxiety disorder.
+There are lots of people who live in denial and they may get lucky and find their symptoms waning from time to time.
+However, their symptoms will usually come back with a vengeance at some point when they least expect it, if they spend their life trying to pretend that they don’t have an anxiety disorder.

 Again, I know that is not at all what you want to hear.
-But its the truth.
+But it’s the truth.
 Your anxiety is a part of you.
 It comes from you.
-It IS you.
-I will get into that more at a later time, but for right now, all you need to know is that you and anxiety are a package deal from now on.
+It IS you, and it is best if you start thinking of you and your anxiety as a package deal from now on.

-We just need to work on making that package a whole lot smaller.
+You just need to work on making that package a whole lot smaller and easier to carry.

 Which brings me to the second thing that you need to come to terms with…